Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 Node creation is capacity driven - the smaller the node capacity is, the smaller the spatial extent of each node will be.</p>

-<p>All Nodes have an ID that is unique throughout a cache.
+<p>All Nodes have an ID that is unique throughout a store.
 The ID format used is that of a treekey,
 i.e. the key directly indicates the position of the node in the tree.
 Treekeys allow sorting all resources on a single dimension and usually maintain 2D spatial proximity in the 1D ordering.
 Treekeys are strings that in which levels are separated by dashes: